 If you’ve never owned dachshunds, no explanation is possible.
 If you’ve owned dachshunds, no explanation is necessary. – Benny Archuleta

-“Dachs” is German for badger and since the 1500s, Dachshunds have been used to hunt badger, fox, and deer.
+“Dachs” is German for badger and “hund” means dog.
+Since the 1500s, Dachshunds have been used to hunt badger, fox, and deer.

 The Standard Smooth-haired is believed to be the original breed from which the Long-haired and Wire-haired were developed.
 Classified as a scenthound, the Dachshund has a keen sense of smell and works in packs when hunting.

 The standard size dachshund was developed to scent, chase, and flush out badgers and other burrow-dwelling animals.
 In North America, they have also been used to track wounded deer and hunt prairie dogs.

 Photos displayed courtesy of Françoise Favier, Dufailloux Perm Reg’d, Quebec